 The Master of Education (M.Ed.) in Special Education degree at Southern Methodist University is designed to meet the needs of practicing teachers.

 Applicants to the Master of Education in Special Education must be currently certified to teach in the classroom or a practicing teacher.
-Additionally, applicants must meet requirements specified on the master's degree admissions requirements page.
+Additionally, applicants must meet requirements as specified at Graduate Admission.

 Students will automatically be considered for scholarships when they apply to the program.

 Students must complete 36 graduate-level credit hours.
 Courses will be taught after school hours and in the summer to offer maximum flexibility.
 The primary instructional format will be conventional face-to-face instructor/student contact, augmented with online delivery of relevant material.
 The required courses cover foundations of special education, diverse learners, assessment for special educators, academic and behavioral interventions, and will include three supervised field experiences conducted in students’ school settings.
 The capstone course, applied research in special education, involves an action research study.
 View the Course Rotation for M.Ed. in Special Education.
 For more information on the Graduate Special Education Specialization, click here.